CNAG-Biomedical-Informatics/pheno-ranker/docs/tcga-clinical.md

 Feel free to browse `align*` files.

 This is what looked like in my case for Rank 2 (yours may be different).
-Note we have a few **Non reported** values.
-If you don't want to include them, replace them by "NA" when creating tehe `TSV` as we did above.
+Note we have a few **[Nn]ot [Rr]eported** values.
+If you don't want to include them, replace them by "NA" when creating the `TSV` as we did above.

 ```bash
 PR_00001192 PR_00000001